From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 Using the right hashtags can help increase your reach and visibility on TikTok.
 By using relevant and popular hashtags, you can reach a wider audience and increase the chances of your content being seen by potential customers.

-Popular hashtags might stay in vogue for hours, days or weeks, so make sure that you are constantly analyzing results.
+Popular hashtags might stay in vogue for hours, days or weeks, so make sure that you are constantly analysing results.
 (And be ready to jump on a new hashtag if it's relevant!)

 TikTok is a video-based platform, and businesses should take advantage of this by creating high-quality, visually-appealing videos that showcase their products and services.
 Video content is more likely to be shared and engaged with, increasing the chances of driving sales.

-Typically, brands and retailers need to capture attention within the first 3 seconds of the video, so think carefully about how to keep people watching your content.
+Typically, brands and retailers need to capture attention within the first three seconds of the video, so think carefully about how to keep people watching your content.
 Quick edits?
-Or how about considering reaction videos if you think they will work with your target market!
+Or how about considering reaction videos if you think they will work with your target market.
 There's nothing more intriguing than seeing someone highly emotional before discovering why.